-Choosing a domain name and then finding a suitable hosting plan are the first step in launching your dream website.
+The first steps to launch your dream website are choosing a domain name and then finding a suitable hosting plan.
 However, choosing the perfect domain name can be a lengthy process.

 You’ve spent time brainstorming domain names, have tried different domain suggestion tools, and you’ve finally found the perfect one.
-You go to register your domain and find that it’s already been registered.
+You go to buy your domain and find that it’s already been registered.

 This doesn’t have to be the end of the road.

-You can figure out who the owner of the domain is and get in touch to see if they’d be willing to sell it.
+You can figure out who owns the domain name you want, and get in touch to see if they’d be willing to sell it.
 You might pay a bit more than registering a fresh domain, but getting that perfect domain could be worth it.